OCR-D/ocrd-website/site/en/use.md

 ---
 layout: page
-title: Use OCR-D!
-It is very good.
+title: How to use OCR-D
 lang: en
 lang-ref: use
 ---